VMLinuxPr0gramm3r/Sys-info/README.md

 # Sys-info
-A simple program to give system and ip information
+A simple program to give system, ip and hardware information